blekmus/abridged-cli/README.md

 OPTIONS
     -s, --server
-    Springs up a python FTP server on 0.0.0.0:2121 for the abridged folder
+    Spring up an FTP server on 0.0.0.0:2121 for the abridged folder

     -f, --format
-    Formats Shorts & Shots entries to the standard structure
+    Format default entry types as per the guideline

     -m, --metadata
-    Check and fix video file metadata of all entries Optionally, specify a specify path.
-Entry/Entry type dirs are valid
+    Check and fix video file metadata of all entries Optionally, specify entry type or entry path

 TUI
     q - exit